Tuning file development

 Example of our expertise

-During tuning file development we try to datalog as much channels as possible.
+During tuning file development we try to datalog as many channels as possible.
 We try to datalog requests from ECU as well as actual results.
 If a request out of the ECU is not correct you will see the actual result will not follow the request.
 This is a great way to test our modifications.
 It is also a great way to find weak spots in the engine.

 When we modify turbo in the ECU, we look up the specifics given by the turbo supplier.
 We always put the turbo request lower than the maximum capacity given by the supplier.
 We also look closely not to put turborequest higher too early.
 This is to prevent damaging underpressure.
 Every pump has a pumpborder.
 All pumps have a specific build up of pressure.
 This is just physics.
 For all modification we make we keep reliability in mind.
 I good tuning does not only depend on turbo.
 For example on a diesel engine the turbo request is not put much higher, because this is not needed for a good performance gain.